Stephen-Gates/eapd/docs/rules/card-types.md

 ```

-## Role cards :fontawesome-solid-users:{: .role }
+## :fontawesome-solid-users:{: .role } Role cards

 Each player is given a role card.
 This represents your character in the game.
 For most of the game you are an Enterprise Architect.
 You have a special power based on the knowledge you've acquired over your career.

-During the [Pitch](pitch.md) stage of the game you'll temporarily become another character - a member of the Executive.
+During the [Pitch](../rules/pitch.md) stage of the game you'll temporarily become another character - a member of the Executive.

 ```